Abbeville Confederate Monument – Abbeville, South Carolina

 Before his death on July 12, 1899, Colonel Miller was instrumental in the founding of the United Confederate Veterans (UCV), a veterans organization for former Confederate soldiers.

 In 1846, Judge Thomson was elected to state legislature, and served continuously as representative and afterwards as senator until 1868.
-When the State seceded, exchanging the gown for the sword, he went into service as captain of a company from Abbeville in the Second Regiment of Rifles, rising step-by-step to the rank of colonel.
+When South Carolina seceded, Thomson exchanged the gown for the sword and went into service as captain of a company from Abbeville in the Second Regiment of Rifles, rising step-by-step to the rank of colonel.
 His bravery was conspicuous, and he enjoyed the full confidence of his men.
 Upon his election as a state senator in 1862, Colonel Thomson resigned his commission in the army.
 He made Abbeville his home until his death on May 6, 1881.